henriksvendsgard/filmlista/README.md

 ### **Some core functionality includes:**

--   Create and delete watchlists
+-   Create and delete personal watchlists
 -   Share your watchlist with other users
 -   Search for movies, and see where they can be streamed
 -   Add and remove movies from a spesific watchlist